adamtabrams/.Profigs/README.md

 # .Profigs
-These are my current system configurations and .RCs
+These are my current system configurations and .RCs for my Arch i3 system.
-A lot of credit is due to Luke Smith.
-I took inspiration from his setup and have borrow some of his scripts and configs.

 ### To Use